 First, due diligence will include reading the records from the Department of Buildings (“DOB”) that show construction permits and code and zoning violations.
 Any open violations or open construction permits will have to be addressed by the seller before closing.

 Second, a home inspection will allow for a visual examination of the property.
-If one is going to obtain a mortgage, the bank will require a home inspector.
+If you one is going to obtain a mortgage, the bank will require a home inspector.

 A home inspector will evaluate the construction of the property and issue a report on any deficiencies.
 One of the most important items to consider in a home inspection are changes to the home that do not show up in the DOB records.